 Medication Assisted Recovery

-Many substances alter the brain chemistry of the user and cause intense cravings that lead to relapse.
+When you abuse or misuse drugs and alcohol it can alter your brain chemistry and cause intense cravings that lead to relapse.
 No matter how much “will power” or desire to abstain you may have, the urge to use can become too much to resist.
 Fortunately, there are medications that can normalize the chemicals in your brain so that cravings are manageable.
 In addition to reducing cravings, the medications also impede any euphoric effects from illegal substances so that you will be able to function normally.
 Many patients undergoing MAR treatment are able to hold down jobs, renew familial and social relationships, and feel a new sense of control over their lives.